 My annual surveys are used as a diagnostic tool by many participating organizations.

 I have conducted annual surveys on the internal digital work environments of organizations since 2006.
 The 10th annual survey report was published in November 2016: The Organization in the Digital Age.
 Approximately 300 organizations participate each year.
 My foundational framework has become a reference point for organizations on their digital journeys.
 My current research is focused on the gig mindset inside organizations.

 From healthcare companies, to the UN Peacekeepers to worldwide industrial firms…I’ve collaborated with a wide range of organizations.

-I have advised organizations in Europe and North America on their internal digital strategies for 18 years.
+I have advised organizations in Europe and North America on their internal digital strategies for over 20 years.
 I have conducted over 120 intranet/digital workplace projects for over 60 global organizations.